-Gold coinage of this historical period was decreed by the King to be 22 karats and were hand struck from dies and cut to weight.
-Minted in five denominations in gold, the largest was the 8 escudos, however the 2 escudos was famous in the colonies and among pirates as a "doubloon.”
+Gold coinage of this historical period was decreed by the King to be 22 karats and were hand struck from dies and cut to weight according to the Spanish monetary system.
+Minted in five denominations in gold, the largest was the eight escudos, however the 2 escudos was famous in the colonies and among pirates as a "doubloon”.
 A common working man at this time would have to work 4 months to earn a single doubloon.